MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 -----

 And that's a wrap.
 Very happy to have finally published this tutorial that was hanging around for 4 month already haha.
+A topic that I could have explored in this post is USD, which is an additional solution for instancing.
+But having no experience at all with the format I will let you do the research.

 I really hope this was useful for you because this was the kind of informations I wish I had when starting looking for